soul-lang/SOUL/docs/SOUL_Language.md

 #### Structures

-Structures are declared in traditional C style (but without the semi-colon after the closing brace):
+Structures are declared in traditional C style (but without the semicolon after the closing brace):

 ```C++
 struct ExampleStruct